niazi-ali/niazi-ali.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Energy Economics
+  - Energy and Environmental Economics
-  - Electricity Markets
+  - Empirical Industrial Organization
-  - Climate Policies
+  - Applied Econometrics

 # Education to show in About widget
 education: